International-Data-Spaces-Association/IDSA-Rulebook/102_Foundational_concepts_of_a_data_space.md

 - **Sharing contract negotiation:** Establishing the processes and protocols—ranging from automated negotiation to manual escalation—used to reach mutually acceptable contract terms and policy alignments.

-- **Decentralized identities:** Implementing DIDs and verifiable credentials to represent participants and assert attributes in a verifiable and privacy-preserving manner.
+- **Decentralized identity capabilities:** Ensuring participants can represent identity and attributes in a verifiable and privacy-preserving manner; DIDs and verifiable credentials are the recommended approach, while functionally equivalent implementations may be acceptable if they preserve participant autonomy and interoperability.

 - **Observability:** Ensuring auditability and runtime monitoring capabilities to detect violations, gather evidence for disputes, and support continuous trust evaluation.